pouchdb-community/worker-pouch/README.md

 Q & A
 ---

-#### Wait, doesn't PouchDB already work in a web worker?
+#### Wait, doesn't PouchDB already work in a Web Worker?

-Yes, you can use pure PouchDB inside of a web worker.
-But the point of this plugin is to let you use PouchDB from *outside a web worker*, and then have it transparently proxy to another PouchDB that is isolated in a web worker.
+Yes, you can use pure PouchDB inside of a Web Worker.
+But the point of this plugin is to let you use PouchDB from *outside a Web Worker*, and then have it transparently proxy to another PouchDB that is isolated in a Web Worker.

 #### What browsers are supported?

-Only those browsers that 1) allow blob URLs for web worker scripts, and 2) allow IndexedDB inside of a web worker.
+Only those browsers that 1) allow blob URLs for Web Worker scripts, and 2) allow IndexedDB inside of a Web Worker.
 Today, that means Chrome and Firefox.

 #### Can I use it with other plugins?